-- Safest wallet
+- Safest storage method

 How do I create a bitcoin wallet?

-Which wallet suits you best depends on several factors such as what your buying needs are and what you would like to use the bitcoins for.
+Which wallet suits you best depends on several factors, such as what your buying needs are, and what you would like to use the bitcoins for.
 When you’ve just started buying bitcoin, an online wallet is the easiest and most user-friendly way to manage them.
 A much used free wallet is BRD.
 This wallet also supports other coins.
 You set up a BRD wallet by following these steps: